Breeding and training German Shepherds since 2010. I craft a regiment to help dogs reach their genetic potential.

 Electric training collars or remote training collars are a humane and successful training tool when used correctly.
 These training collars have been around for many years.
 Early collars had limited settings and did not have the training capacity they have today.

 With modern technology, training techniques also evolved.
-Remote Training collars became more gentle and more effective training tool.
+Remote training collars became a more gentle and more effective training tool.
 Today's collars offer stimulation and sound instead of punishment.
-There are many different features today with the training collars such as: GPS, sound, vibration, and pulsation.
+There are many different features today with the training collars, such as GPS, sound, vibration, and pulsation.
 The idea that this collar is a shock mechanism is so antiquated.

-Today's collars, when used properly and adjusted correctly, annoy or stimulate the dog and does not hurt.
+Today's collars, when used properly and adjusted correctly, annoy or stimulate the dog and do not hurt.
 How do I know this?
-I test the collars on my hand and arm areas before using on my dogs.
+I test the collars on my hand and arm areas before using them on my dogs.
 The sensation can be described as an insect crawling on the skin.